 This is how the chairs looked when I picked them up at the garage sale.

 There are two of them just like this.
 Aren’t they cute?
 They are a tall, bar stool height.
 I cannot get in them without jumping.
 LOL.
-Good thing Brian and Tiffany are much taller than I am.
+Good thing Brian is much taller than I am.

 They needed a good cleaning so I removed the seat and back canvas and cleaned them with warm soapy water.